Pastor: Rev. Harry J. Gelthaus

 A temporary basement church was built in 1939, which served until July 1996.
 As Holy Family’s membership increased, three new churches were carved out of the parish: St. Stephen Martyr in 1948 and Resurrection and Guardian Angels in 1957.

 The present church was dedicated on May 28, 1997.
 From its founding until the last decades of the twentieth century the parish utilized farm houses, Quonset huts and other buildings for its various ministries.
-From a patchwork of Army barracks to a modern church campus, the parish has been enriched by the patchwork of nearly 1,700 parishioners who gather as Holy Family Parish.
+From a patchwork of Army barracks to a modern church campus, the parish has been enriched by the patchwork of over 1,600 parishioners who gather as Holy Family Parish.